SifatAli008/SSM/README.md

 A comprehensive desktop application for retail store management built with Python and PyQt5.
 The application provides a modern, responsive UI with intuitive controls for managing inventory, sales, customers, and generating reports.

+## Recent Improvements
+- Unified info card backgrounds and value text for a seamless, professional look
+- Inventory info cards now always show up-to-date values (never blank)
+- Modernized search bar in inventory view for better usability and appearance
+- Improved real-time updates for all dashboard and inventory metrics
+- Enhanced UI consistency and accessibility across all views

 ## Features

 ### Sales Dashboard